 Thank you so much for taking the time to come to my website and have a look around!

-This statement is an introduction to observing the theme of layers that I bring to creative output.
+This statement is an introduction to observing the theme of layers that I bring to all types of output.

 All of my creations have inherent layers.
 Whether this is layers of enamel paint on steel, layered panels of fabric on garments, or the layers of cardboard within the artworks in the ‘Paper’ Gallery.